matteodonati/Hexiwear_HAR/README.md

 # Human Activity Recognition on Hexiwear

 This application is an example of neural networks usage on a microcontroller based device such as Hexiwear.
-In particular, a specific convolutional neural network has been trained and used to create a human activity recognition application which is able to classifiy a certain activity.
+In particular, a specific convolutional neural network has been trained and used to create a human activity recognition application which is able to classifiy certain activities.

 ![Hexiwear_HAR](https://user-images.githubusercontent.com/57544668/115050006-9cc33f80-9edb-11eb-8de6-0d8e4ced8e1c.png)